ikpatil/DumpTruckDYNAMIC_NewmarkIntegration/README.md

 # DumpTruckDYNAMIC_NewmarkIntegration
 Dynamic analysis of dumping truck mechanism actuated by a massless hydraulic actuator (which imposes a prescribed displacement as a function of time) which evolves in the plane.

 The analysis begins with the kinematics of the unloading process.
-The links are RIGID (neglecting friction in the joints) and the center of mass at the middle of point of the links.
+The links are rigid and neglecting friction in the joints.
+The center of mass is located at the middle point of the links.
 The prescribed displacement for the actuator is imposed in the form La = f(t).
 The mechanism in initially at rest.

 Develop the coefficients of a 3rd order polynomial to represent the actuator as a function of time, when the initial conditions are given for position and velocities.
 Parameterize the code.